Neethu9074/carbon/README.md

 - `TARGET`:
   - If this is set to `test` (non case-sensitive) the UI client will connect to the test environment automatically instead of asking you for the target environment.
-  - If this is set to `local` (non case-sensitive) the UI client will connect to the your local back end instead of asking.
+  - If this is set to `local` (non case-sensitive) the UI client will connect to your local back end instead of asking.
   - Otherwise, `yarn run dev` will ask for the target environment during startup.
 - `BUILD_MODE`:
   - If this is set to `prod` (non case-sensitive), sources will be compiled in production mode.